yekesit/cs600-project/README.md

     There is a global variate to record stop words, map<string,bool> maps.
     Use this function to initialize the maps and set every value "false".
 #### vector<string> merge_common and void find_common_Url
-    Both two functoins are used to merge the websites given by Trie tree through searching all keywords.
+    Both two functions are used to merge the websites given by Trie tree through searching all keywords.
     After get all common Urls for every keyword, the Urls will be sorted by the number of appearance times of all keywords in every website.
 # Boundary